ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/nextjs/getStaticProps.md

 ### The role of the function `getStaticPaths`

-[The function `getStaticPaths` plays a crucial role in Next.js](https://nextjs.org/docs/pages/api-reference/functions/get-static-paths) when working with dynamic routes and static generation.
+[The function `getStaticPaths` plays a crucial role in Next.js](https://nextjs.org/docs/pages/api-reference/functions/get-static-paths) is used to specify which dynamic routes should be pre-rendered at build time.

 ::: danger Here's an explanation of its purpose and functionality:
 1. **Specifying Dynamic Routes**: `getStaticPaths` is used to define which paths will be pre-rendered for pages that use dynamic routes.
 In the example above, it's determining which post IDs should be pre-rendered at build time.

 2. **Static Generation**: When you export `getStaticPaths` from a page that uses dynamic routes, *Next.js will statically pre-render all the paths specified by `getStaticPaths`*.
 This means that **these pages are generated at build time**, resulting in faster page loads and better SEO.
 3. **Defining Paths**: The function returns an object with a `paths` key, which is an array of objects.
 Each object in this array represents a route that should be pre-rendered .
 In our example, it's creating a path for each markdown file in the `posts` directory.
 4. [**Fallback Behavior**](https://nextjs.org/docs/pages/api-reference/functions/get-static-paths#fallback-false): `getStaticPaths` also allows you to control the fallback behavior for paths that aren't pre-rendered.
 In our example, [`fallback: false`](https://nextjs.org/docs/pages/api-reference/functions/get-static-paths#fallback-false) means that any paths not returned by `getStaticPaths` will result in a [404 page]() .